Frequently Asked Questions

 Who are we?

-We're a group of six elementary school teachers in Massachusetts, Minnesota, and Indiana, an Assistive Technology Specialist, a researcher at the Harvard School of Education, and a software developer.
+We're a group of six elementary school teachers in Massachusetts, Minnesota, and Indiana, an Assistive Technology Specialist, a Research Fellow at the Harvard School of Education, and a software developer.
 We are not a corporation and do not earn money from this project.
 We enjoy helping students develop their love of writing.

 What's our mission?